KeithWilliamsGMIT/proxy-swarm-ansible/README.md

   name: deploy-proxy
 ```

+## Troubleshooting

+Here are a few tips you can try to troubleshoot any issues you may encounter:

++ Make sure that the Traefik service is running as expected.
++ Use the `dig` command, or similar, to check that your chosen domain is resolved to one of the swarm manager nodes.

 ## Contributing

 Any contribution to this repository is appreciated, whether it is a pull request, bug report, feature request, feedback or even starring the repository.
 Some potential areas that need further refinement are:

-+ Hardening of playbooks
++ Hardening of role
-+ Publish to Ansible Galaxy
++ Publishing role to Ansible Galaxy
 + Documentation
 + Upgrade to Traefik v2